AlirezaLashkar/HeartDiseaseDataAnalysis/README.md

 3. **If you want to see the Decision Tree model execution details, look at the [Implementation of Decision Tree algorithm](Implementation%20of%20Decision%20Tree%20algorithm/Decision%20Tree.ipynb) file.**
 4. **If you want to see the KNN model execution details, look at the [Implementation of KNN algorithm](Implementation%20of%20KNN%20algorithm/KNN.ipynb) file.**
 5. **If you want to see the Naive bayes model execution details, look at the [Implementation of Naive bayes algorithm](Implementation%20of%20Naive%20bayes%20algorithm/Naive%20bayes.ipynb) file.**
-6. **If you want to see the SVM execution details, look at the [Implementation of Decision Tree algorithm](Implementation%20of%20SVM%20algorithm/SVM.ipynb) file.**
+6. **If you want to see the SVM execution details, look at the [Implementation of SVM algorithm](Implementation%20of%20SVM%20algorithm/SVM.ipynb) file.**
 7. **Clone the repository:**
    ```bash
    git clone https://github.com/AlirezaLashkar/HeartAttackPredictionDataset.git